dudung/soal/_posts/comp/2021-01-01-single-ray-source-direction.md

 }
 ```

-where `t = t + dt` is still the simplest form.
+where `t = t + dt` is still the simplest one.
 For drawing the ray trajectory array of `Vect3` is required.

 ## references